 James Putnam married in February of 1886 to Marion Cabot and they moved to their own home at 106 Marlborough.
 Charles, Elizabeth, and Anna Putnam continued to live at 63 Marlborough.

-On April 21, 1886, Charles Jackson purchased his brother’s half interest in the house.
+On April 21, 1886, Charles Putnam purchased his brother’s half interest in the house.